samar768/TechnoPortal/README.md

 ## Contributing

-If you Want to help stisla-react-free-admin-dashboard to get better?
+If you Want to help TechnoPortal to get better?
 Let's contribute and send pull request

   **Issue**:
    => In auth section after navigate to Login or Register Page or any Page where Sidebar is not avalible and going back to HomePage  then navigation threw is not Working .
 On page refresh it should show Loading Indicator until data not retrieved.